-Searching for new content ideas every time is an exhaustive part of being a creative entrepreneur.
+Searching for new content ideas every time is an exhaustive part of being an entrepreneur.

-You just want to put good stuff out there — and especially, what your dream client is searching for.
-You want to share the kinds of content that solve their worries and position you as an expert whom they can trust.
-So, you always need juicy content ideas.
+You just want to put good stuff out there—and especially, what your dream client is searching for.
+In summary, you’re always in need of juicy content ideas.

 What is a content bank?